carvel-dev/ytt-schema-v1-preview/README.md

 - **whatever occurs to you _is_ what we're most interested in** -- you are not being tested.
 - **think out loud** -- your words don't have to make sense to anyone but you...

+---

+With that all set, let's head to our [first task](app-to-deploy/README.md).